jeubank2-x/jeubank2-x.github.io/README.md

 ---
-**MLB Player Performance Prediction Model** Forecasting individual player outcomes using historical matchup data
+**MLB Player Performance Prediction Model**

 ---

 ### Overview
 This project builds a predictive model to estimate the likelihood of a player recording a hit or home run in a given matchup.
-The model uses historical player performance, opposing pitcher tendencies, stadium effects, and situational factors.
+The model uses historical player performance, opposing pitcher tendencies, stadium effects, and situational factors to predict outcomes.
+The model can be adjusted and used for other player data.

 ### Key Skills Demonstrated
 - Data Wrangling